Pajinek/docker-spacewalk/README.md

 ## How to run in Docker

 At first you need installed postgresql.
-Easy way it using docker for it.
+Easy way to use Docker image for creating database:

 ```
 docker run -d --name spacewalk-postgresql.docker -h spacewalk-postgresql.docker \